4 min read

 While microservices architecture still holds strong advantages, the trend of some big companies moving back to monolithic systems shows the importance of choosing the right architecture for their needs.
 Monoliths offer simplicity, better performance, and reduced complexity, making it an attractive option for certain organizations, especially those struggling with the overhead of microservices at scale.

-This blog was written by Akshat Virmani at KushoAI.
+This blog is written by Akshat Virmani at KushoAI.
 We're building an AI agent that tests your APIs for you.
 Bring in API information and watch KushoAI turn it into fully functional and exhaustive test suites in minutes.